amidaware/tacticalrmm/docs/docs/install_server.md

     The install script has been tested on the following public cloud providers: DigitalOcean, Linode, Vultr, BuyVM (highly recommended), Hetzner, AWS, Google Cloud and Azure, as well as behind NAT on Hyper-V, Proxmox and ESXi.

 !!!note
-    CPU 1 core is fine for < 200 agents with limited checks/tasks.
+    CPU: 1 core is fine for < 200 agents with limited checks/tasks.
 That said, Tactical RMM is CPU intensive for processing all the back and forth nats traffic which is how information is populated in Tactical.<br><br>
     Disk space and speed are dependent on your use case.
 Of course faster is better SSD/NVMe.
 Space is dependent on how long you're keeping historical data, and how many checks/script runs and their output size.
 50GB should be fine for < 12months of history on < 200 agents with < 30 checks/tasks run at reasonable time intervals.

 #### Network Requirements